darius/traitor/laplace-essay-on-probabilities.md

 are no differences between them but those of our ignorance.

 Probability is relative in part to this ignorance, in part to our knowledge.
-We know that of three or a greater number of events, one must happen; but nothing brings us to think that one will rather than the others.
+We know that among three or a greater number of events, one must happen; but nothing brings us to think that one will rather than the others.
 In this state of indecision, it is impossible for us to pronounce with certainty about their occurrence.
-It is yet probable that one of these events, taken at will, will not happen, because we see many cases equally possible which exclude its occurrence, while favoring only one.
+It is, however, probable that one of these events, taken at will, will not happen, because we see many cases equally possible which exclude its occurrence, while favoring only one.